yupengyanguncc/yupengyanguncc.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # About Me
 I am a Ph.D. student major in Computer Science at [UIC](https://www.uic.edu/), where I am fortunate to be supervised by [Prof. Wenhao Luo](https://cs.uic.edu/profiles/luo-wenhao/).
-Prior to that, I worked as a research assistance at
+Prior to that, I worked as a research assistant at
 [UNC Charlotte](https://www.charlotte.edu/).
 I completed my master's degree in Mechanical Engineering from [Dalian University of Technology(DUT)](https://en.dlut.edu.cn/), and obtained my bachelor’s degree from [China University of Petroleum(UPC)](https://english.upc.edu.cn/).
 <!-- I am a Ph.D. student major in Computer Science at [UNC Charlotte](https://www.charlotte.edu/), where I am fortunate to be supervised